MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/make-call.md

     ![Screen shot of hand and Main menu.](media/main-menu-call.PNG "Screen shot of hand and Main menu")

 2. In the **Recent people** screen, select a contact.
-If you don't see the contact you're looking for, select the **Search** button at the bottom of the screen.
+If you don't see the contact you're looking for, select the **Search** button at the bottom of the screen, and then use the holographic keyboard to enter a contact's name.

     ![Screen shot of Call submenu.](media/main-menu-call-submenu.PNG "Screen shot of Call submenu")